 - Then place stop below the 2nd candle

-When tweezer top patterns form, they tend to be in a bullish trend.
+When tweezer top patterns form; tend to be in a bullish trend.
 Bullish stocks can be trading above those moving averages.
-Hence the reversal.
 They need to go back to equilibrium.
-We teach how to trade candlesticks in our trading rooms.
-Check out our trading service to learn more.

 Tweezer top patterns happen quite frequently on charts.
-It depends on what conditions the tweezer tops form in as to whether or not they really don’t mean anything or they’re trade worthy.
-Take our candlestick reversals course.
+It depends on what conditions the tweezer tops form in as to whether or not they are trade worthy.
+Always wait for confirmation and be sure to pair that with other trading analysis tools.

 They can be continuation candles if they form in a pullback of a strong trend.
-This would allow you to get an entry.
+This would allow for an entry opportunity.

-When they form at the top of a trend, you know a reversal is coming.
-You can use that to short or buy/sell put options.
+When they form at the top of a trend, traders know a reversal is coming.